Press "Enter" to skip to content

 “To The Color” or “To The Colors”??
 What’s in a name?

-It’s as common as the incorrect rhythmic performance of Taps, the usage of the term “21-gun salute” at military funerals, or the continued recitation of the origin of that Taps myth.
-The bugle call “To The Color” is commonly referred to as “To The Colors.”
-This is incorrect.
-The proper title for the call is “To The Color”, singular, referring to one flag, not the colors of the emblem.
-In most of the military manuals over the past 200 years (there have been a few misprints) it has been titled “To The Color” or “To The Standard”
+It’s as common as the incorrect rhythmic performance of Taps, the use of the term “21-gun salute” at military funerals, or the ongoing recitation of the origin of that Taps myth.
+The bugle call “To The Color” is often called “To The Colors,” but this is incorrect.
+The correct title for the call is “To The Color,” singular, referring to a single flag, not the colors of the flag.
+Most military manuals from the past 200 years (despite a few misprints) have titled it “To The Color” or “To The Standard.”

 Here is a version for four trumpets